Victoria Principal: Early life

-As her father was in the U.S. military, the family moved often; she grew up in London, Puerto Rico, Florida, Massachusetts, and Georgia, among other places.
-She attended 17 different schools, including studying at the Royal Ballet School while her family was stationed in England.
+Because her father was in the U.S. military, the family moved often.
+She grew up in London, Puerto Rico, Florida, Massachusetts, and Warner Robins, Georgia, among other places.
+She attended 17 different schools, including the Royal Ballet School while her family was stationed in England.

 Principal began her career in TV commercials, appearing in her first at age 5.
 After graduating from South Dade Senior High School in 1968, she enrolled at Miami–Dade Community College, intending to study medicine.
 However, months before completing her first year of studies, she was seriously injured in a car crash while driving home from the library.
 The other driver was convicted of drunk driving and served jail time.
-Principal spent months in recovery and was faced with the prospect of having to take her first year of studies over again.
-After a period of serious introspection, she drastically changed her life by moving to New York City to pursue her acting career, and shortly thereafter to Europe.
-She studied privately with Jean Scott (professor at the Royal Academy of Dramatic Art) in London, and then in 1971 moved to Los Angeles.
+Principal spent months in recovery and was faced with the prospect of having to retake her first year of studies.
+After serious introspection, she drastically changed course by moving to New York City to pursue acting, and shortly thereafter to Europe.
+She studied privately with Jean Scott (professor at the Royal Academy of Dramatic Art) in London, and in 1971 moved to Los Angeles.

 Career

 Early acting

-In 1971, Principal moved to Los Angeles, California.
-She won her first film role as Marie Elena, a Mexican mistress, in John Huston's The Life and Times of Judge Roy Bean (1972) (opposite Paul Newman), for which she earned a Golden Globe nomination as Most Promising Newcomer.
+Principal won her first film role as Marie Elena, a Mexican mistress, in John Huston's The Life and Times of Judge Roy Bean (1972) (opposite Paul Newman), for which she earned a Golden Globe nomination as Most Promising Newcomer.
 On the basis of the positive response to Principal's acting work, her role was enlarged by writer John Milius.
 During this period, Warren Cowan flew in, introduced himself to Principal, and offered to represent her free-of-charge for the next year.
 She went to Arizona as an unknown; when she returned to Los Angeles three months later, the commercial flight she was on was greeted by paparazzi.
-Subsequently, she appeared in the film The Naked Ape (1973) and appeared nude in the September 1973 issue of Playboy magazine to promote the film.
-However, the failure of the film disappointed her.
+She then had a starring role in the risqué comedy film The Naked Ape (1973), which was co-financed by Hugh Hefner, the founder and publisher of Playboy magazine.
+She appeared nude in the September 1973 issue of Playboy to promote the film.
+The film failed at the box office, which was a disappointment to her.

-In 1974, she was cast in the disaster film Earthquake.
-Principal won the role after she showed for her third audition after cutting her waist-length brown hair, dyeing it black, and putting it into an afro.
-The producer was stunned and impressed by Principal's risky transformation to look closer to the character Rosa.
-She continued to act in lesser-known films such as I Will, I Will ... for Now and Vigilante Force with Kris Kristofferson.
+In 1974, she was cast in the blockbuster disaster film Earthquake.
+Principal won the supporting role of Rosa Amici, beating out both Susan Sarandon and Kay Lenz for the part.
+Prior to her third callback audition, she opted to cut her then waist-length brown hair, dye it black, and have it styled into an Afro.
+Director Mark Robson was stunned, but impressed by Principal's risky transformation and dedication to look closer to the character.
+The film went on to become one of the era's highest-grossing films and received four Academy Award nominations and two Golden Globe nominations.
+She continued to act in lesser-known films such as I Will, I Will... for Now and Vigilante Force.
 Principal signed a three-picture deal with Brute Productions.